How to Set Business Goals? A Must-read Guide for Startups

 Free SMART Goal Template

-Short-term goals are frequently constrained by a specific time frame, which typically ranges from a few hours to a whole year.
+Short-term goals are constrained by a specific time frame, typically ranging from a few hours to a whole year.
+They are building blocks for your long-term strategic objectives.

-Long-term goals are more expansive visions that you hope to accomplish in the future.
+Long-term goals are expansive visions that you hope to accomplish in the future.

 A ten-year aim is a typical long-term objective.
 Consider where you want your company to be in ten years.
 What corporate goals do you hope to have accomplished by then?
 Which new industries, if any, are you interested in entering?